 The arm has been employed in other devices where it is necessary to hold an object stationary at a convenient point in space, notably the copy holder for typists and in some applications, the computer display screen.

-What's your Anglepoise Lamps worth in 2021?
-Here are some recently sold items.
+What's your Anglepoise lamps worth in 2021?
+Here are some recently sold items with prices.

 |Herbert Terry Anglepoise Lamp 1208 Tall||06/2021||$ 908.90|

 |Herbert Terry 1209 Anglepoise Lamp Tall||07/2021||$ 594.62|

 |See all sold items on eBay for more prices||10/2021||-.--|